Hyatt Regency San Antonio

 Post-Acute Care Feasibility Assessment

-Description: Building on the first session held at the CEO Academy in February, and funded in part by a generous grant from Lutheran Services for the Elderly Endowment (LSEE), principals from the firm of CliftonLarsonAllen (CLA) will lead a facilitated session with the Senior Services Post-Acute Care working group to discuss and evaluate the feasibility assessment and potential options for implementation.
+Description: Funded in part by a generous grant from Lutheran Services for the Elderly Endowment (LSEE), principals from the firm of CliftonLarsonAllen (CLA) will lead a facilitated session with the Senior Services Post-Acute Care working group to discuss and evaluate the feasibility assessment and potential options for implementation.
 For more information, contact Alesia Frerichs, firstname.lastname@example.org

 LSA Disability Network (LSA-DN) Meeting